Bratej/test-assignment-for-be/README.md

 ## Installation

 You must have <a href="https://www.docker.com/products/docker-desktop/">Docker</a> installed.
+PHP 8.1 is required.

 Copy the .env.example file to .env, enter the provided GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET.